Northern Okinawa Main Island

 Discover picturesque islands, rich history, and family attractions on a journey around the Motobu Peninsula

 The quiet Motobu Peninsula is the perfect place to start an island-hopping adventure.
 Travel by road or sea to several easy-to-reach islands for a snapshot of Okinawan island life.
 Break up a scenic drive around the compact and varied coasts to learn about Okinawa’s rich history, plant life, and marine creatures.

-- Cycle the Bise Fukugi Tree Road to catch a glimpse of Okinawa’s past
+- Cycle the Bise Fukugi Tree Avenue to catch a glimpse of Okinawa’s past

 - Go island hopping to explore nearby beaches and resorts

 - Visit the renowned Churaumi Aquarium and admire diverse marine life